andrewbaxter/spaghettinuum/readme.md

   Once I accessed them I bookmarked them, and again the bookmark only shows the website title (or a bookmark title I gave it myself).

-- Stuff I find in search results, which is a _low-trust_ interaction: technical information, blogs, reviews, etc.
+- Stuff I find in search results, which I use for _low-trust_ interactions only: technical information, blogs, reviews, etc.

   I confirm all the information is legitimate independently before relying on it, often from multiple sources.
 In this case I (again) don't look at the domain.

 As more and more domains are purchased and the number of meaningless suffixes proliferate, the trust provided by a domain name continues to decrease.
 Is that new bank at `futurebank.io` or `futurebank.cash` or `futurebank.xyz` or `futurebank.it` or (etc).
 What about typo squatting?
 What about creative names, like `lyft` vs `lift`?
+What about all the entirely unrelated sibling domains corporations buy and use for core site operations with no thoughts to validation?

 So safely browsing the web _today_ requires: